wiaderny/wiaderny.github.com/_posts/2013-08-08-a-migration-from-wordpress-to-jekyll.md

 It just had everything I wanted from a CMS, not more and not less.
 In fact, it is very versatile, extremely lightweight and gets along without PHP and Databases, which was just great because I could switch to static hosting.
 On top of that, Jekyll allows to write content in Markdown, which is superb because it let's you focus on what you write rather than how it looks and you can write in your favorite text-app.
 Of course, that also means, that all of your content is stored in plain text files and not in Databases.

+Now there is not really anything new or unique in the way I set up this blog.
+In fact, I just followed the documentation, which is really comprehensive.
+You should probably take a look on the official [Jekyll wiki page](https://github.com/mojombo/jekyll/wiki).

 ### Preparing for the migration

 The migration process is really simple.
 You need to install `hpricot` by running `gem install hpricot` if it isn't already installed on your machine.
 Then you can export your WordPress blog using the build-in export utility.
 I assume you saved your file as `wordpress.xml`.
 Finally, run the command below and the system will generate a `.markdown` file per post.